Setting Up Your Domain and DNS

 MX Records #

 This information is stored on the DNS for each domain or sub-domain.
 It is used to control and direct incoming mail to the correct mail server.
-To make sure mails for your domain are directed to your computer, you must set the MX records to contain the host address of your mail server.
+To make sure mails for your domain are directed to your server, you must set the MX records to contain the host address of your mail server.
 If required, you can set more than one MX record and prioritize them accordingly.
 For example you could use:

 mail.yourdomain.com - priority 5 (primary server)